ZzeZzofas/FC-ABSS/journal.md

 ### Day 8 – June 30
 **Time Spent:** 6h

-Aeration patterns were the star of the day.
-I modeled oxygen pump placements and simulated water flow, then calculated oxygen diffusion curves.
-The data showed how oxygen availability directly affects bacterial uptake efficiency.
+I modeled **aeration patterns**.
+The idea was to see how different placements of oxygen pumps changed dissolved oxygen distribution.
+I simulated both top-fed and bottom-fed air pumps and watched the flow circulate through the virtual tank.

+From there, I calculated oxygen diffusion curves and plotted how quickly saturation was reached at different flow rates.
+This step was crucial because bacteria need oxygen to process nutrients.

-It was one of those satisfying days where the simulation results aligned with my expectations.
-I rewarded myself with a late-night snack while reviewing the diffusion graphs.
+It was fun to watch the little flow arrows spread out in the simulation.
+I rewarded myself with a snack while staring at the graphs — somehow, oxygen diffusion felt like an accomplishment.

 ---

 ### Day 9 – July 1
 **Time Spent:** 5h

-I experimented with light shielding using foil-based enclosures.
-It was fascinating to see how light fluctuation could be reduced by adding reflective surfaces.
-I even looked up whether foil frames could stay structurally stable long-term.

-The results made me smile — such a simple material making such a big difference in simulation.
+Light shielding day.
+I tested reflective foil enclosures that surrounded the tank to prevent light leakage.
+The effect was dramatic — with shielding, light intensity fluctuation dropped by about 30%.
+I also looked into how structurally stable thin foil frames could be, because if they bend, the results fall apart.

+It amazed me how something as ordinary as foil could change the efficiency so much.

 - ![fully 3d colored](images/Picture51.png)
 - ![temperature control circuit](images/image-3.png)